nikfio/forex_data/README.md

 * low
 * close

-The first purpose is to aggregate data in OHLC format and allow to have data in any timeframe specified in the most simple and efficient way.
+The purpose is to aggregate data in OHLC format from multiple sources, optimize data caching and provide an interface to easily access and use the data: the main outcome from the interface is a dataframe.
-The second purpose is to manage one or multiple sources, an interface layer will have primary functions with predefined name, inputs and ouput results: in order to ease the access and usage of multiple data sources.

 At the moment, sources are divided in **historical sources** and **real-time sources**.